Googool/PaperJDA/README.md

 </p>

 PaperJDA utilizes the Java Discord API (JDA) and the Paper API to run a Discord application inside of a plugin.

+## To-do list
+Lightweight.

+Create a command and event handler for JDA.

+Create a PaperListener to listen for server messagees.

+Connect the bot to the master/release (PaperJDA and PaperMC) on GitHub for the /version command.

+Create more commands and expand the bots functionality.